Midlothian campaign: Extraparliamentary protest movements

 Throughout August more updates came in; the American consul Eugene Schuyler, a much respected man, had been despatched from Constantinople to see for himself what was going on.
-He reported an "indiscriminate slaughter" and recounted that the Bashibazuks had locked prisoners in churches before setting fire on them.
-He also detailed the explicitly and religious nature of the violence.
+He reported an "indiscriminate slaughter" and recounted that the Bashi-bazouks had locked prisoners in churches before setting fire to them.
+He also detailed the explicitly religious nature of the violence.
 Official Turkish denials were dismissed by him as "a tissue of falsehoods".
 The Daily News immediately published Schuyler's reports.
 It caused a stir in Britain.
-Intellectuals and Clerics began to organise rallies and protests.
+Intellectuals and clerics began to organize rallies and protests.

 Gladstone took up the issue slowly, at first appearing uninterested.
 Young journalist W. T. Stead pressed Gladstone to join the protest.
-Gladstone felt uneasy, because liberal leader in the House of commons, Lord Hartington, was largely silent on the issue.
-By the end of August he made up his mind and, in the words of John Campbell, began a moral crusade.
-He wrote to Lord Granville: "Good ends in politics can rarely be achieved without passion; and there is now, for the first time in a good many years a virtous passion."
-In four days he wrote a pamphlet which was published titled The Bulgarian Horrors and the Question of the East.
-In Richard Aldous view, it was the single most influential work Gladstone ever wrote.
-In four days alone, it sold over forty thousand copies and by the end of September, his pamphlet had been sold two hundred thousand copies.
-Gladstone laid down three great aims: First he demanded to put an end ″to the anarchic misrule″.
+Gladstone felt uneasy, because the official liberal leader in the House of Commons, Lord Hartington, remained largely silent on the issue.
+By the end of August he made up his mind, in the words of John Campbell, to begin a moral crusade.
+He wrote to Lord Granville: "Good ends in politics can rarely be achieved without passion; and there is now, for the first time in a good many years a virtuous passion."
+In four days, he wrote a pamphlet, shortly published with the title, The Bulgarian Horrors and the Question of the East.
+In Richard Aldous' view, it was the single most influential work Gladstone ever wrote.
+In four days alone, it sold over forty thousand copies and by the end of September, two hundred thousand copies had been distributed.
+In the pamphlet, Gladstone laid down three great aims: First, he demanded an end ″to the anarchic misrule″.
 He further demanded administrative reform to prevent the ″recurrence of outrages″.
-Additionally he demanded to ″redeeem the honour of the British name″.
-He advocated concerted action of a United Europe which should pressure Turkey to acquiesce.
+Additionally he demanded to ″redeem the honour of the British name″.
+He advocated concerted action by a United Europe, which should pressure Turkey to acquiesce.
 Gladstone also condemned Disraeli's policies and his pleas for the status quo.

 During a mass rally in Blackheath he addressed a crowd of 10,000 people.
 Again, Gladstone advocated a coalition of the willing to put an end to Turkish tyranny.
 At a meeting at St James's Hall, Gladstone once again condemned Disraeli.
 The meeting, which was presided by the Duke of Westminster and Lord Shaftesbury, was attended by Anthony Trollope and John Ruskin; letters of support from Thomas Carlyle, Charles Darwin and Robert Browning were recited.